lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The escapism of the story is not that men won’t kidnap you — it’s that the only strategy you have available to you (performative vulnerability) will work.

+### “topping from the bottom" ###

+performative vulnerability as a woman’s “topping from the bottom” power play — that the distress being expressed is REAL doesn’t make its expression less manipulative; contrast with the Victorian “A Little Princess” idea of suffering only inwardly